 - Layout is decoupled from data

-This article explains how to create a working web application using ReXSL in five minutes: Quick Start Guide. s3auth.com is an open source web application that is build using ReXSL framework: see its code in github.
-Other projects that use ReXSL: expinia.com, netbout.com (email us to get into this list).
+This article explains how to create a working web application using ReXSL in five minutes: Quick Start Guide.
+For example, s3auth.com is an open source web application that is build using ReXSL framework: see its code in github.

 Post us a message in our Google Newsgroup if you're interested or just curious what is it all about.
-Besides that, don't hesitate to submit a ticket to our Trac when something doesn't work or you need more features.
+Besides that, don't hesitate to submit a ticket to Github when something doesn't work or you need more features.